Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: Online Demonstration

 \section{Online Demonstration}

 In this section, we summarize our experience in developing a working prototype of Brain2Object.
 Figure~\ref{fig:online_scenario} shows the working prototype in action.
-A video demonstration can be accessed through this site\footnote{\url{https://drive.google.com/open?id=1jzZzKkWWGhBkFJTaAgVZ5zKSnd4Ho5DD}}.
 The graphical user interface is provided in Figure~\ref{fig:GUI}.
 The top of the interface shows the port number and baud rate of the IP printer.
 The IP address of the server which stores the pre-trained model and makes the object recognition decision is also shown.
 The main body of the interface displays object models for the four objects in our experiments, namely, Mario, car, boat and Pinkie Pie Pony.

 Figure~\ref{fig:online_workflow} illustrates the operational workflow of the Brain2Object demonstrator.
-While the user is focusing on a target object (e.g., the Pinkie Pie), the corresponding brain signals are collected by a properly mounted Emotiv headset and transmitted to client 1 over Bluetooth.
+While the user is focusing on a target object ({\it e.g.}, the Pinkie Pie), the corresponding brain signals are collected by a properly mounted Emotiv headset and transmitted to client 1 over Bluetooth.
 Client 1 sends the EEG signal to the server over a TCP connection.
 The server loads the pre-trained EEG recognition model and classifies the EEG signal to one of the four categories.
 The classification result is forwarded to the interface through client 2.
 The interface will highlight the selected object by changing the color of the other 3 objects to gray (the selected object remains blue).
 Simultaneously, the selected object is dispatched to the printer driver which generates the corresponding Gcode which can be recognized by the mechanical 3D printer.
 Finally, the Gcode is sent to the 3D printer, which brings the object to life.

 We used a Tonxy X1 desktop 3D with the following specifications.
 Printer size:$220\times 220 \times 250 mm$, build area: $150\times 150 \times 150 mm$, MK10 extruder diameter: 1.75mm, nozzle diameter: 0.4mm, engraving accuracy: 0.1mm, filament material: 1.75mm polylactic acid (PLA).
 The physical 3D model can be transmitted from a computer to the printer or directly stored in minor SD card mounted on the printer.